romgar/presentations/pypi_deployment/pypi_deployment.md

 - Create a GitHub repository with your package, a README and a setup.py file,
 - Activate Continuous Integration of this repository on Travis CI,
-- Create a .travis.yml, with a deploy section.
+- Create a *.travis.yml*, with a deploy section,
-- Generate secure password.
+- Generate secure password,
+- Push files, and deploy it automatically on PyPI depending on conditions,
 - Well done !!!
 - Every step explained in details @ [5minutes.youkidea.com](http://5minutes.youkidea.com/howto-deploy-python-package-on-pypi-with-github-and-travis.html)